 In order to provide better health care facilities to SC/ST population.
 Yellow Card Programme has been introduced which is continued.
-Since a large number of "D" Group posts are valuat in several hospitals, the non-clinical activities have been hampered.
-Therefore, the non-clinical activities have been hampered.
+Since a large number of "D" Group posts are variant in several hospitals, the non-clinical activities have been hampered.
 Therefore, the non-clinical activities have been entrusted to private agencies in respect of 6 hospitals and action has taken to extend this system to 12 more hospitals.